Half a trillion dollars of broken Afghan dreams

 But corruption is rampant, violence is spreading fast even in once-peaceful areas, and every month an average of over 200 civilians die in the conflict.

-Safety fears stop people traveling to hospitals, or even to schools -- so much so that some conservative Afghans still hark back to the security and values that the Taliban offered.
+Safety fears stop people travelling to hospitals, or even to schools -- so much so that some conservative Afghans still hark back to the security and values that the Taliban offered.

 And looming over any development gains is the prospect, for a country that has already endured nearly 30 years of war, of a slide back into chaos once foreign troops hand over to Afghan forces -- which they have promised to do by the end of 2014.